In this article, we compare SCHD vs DGRO:

 SCHD and DGRO are similar but not the same.

-In this article, we will break down their differences and help you to choose between the two.
+In this article, we will break down their differences and help you choose between them.

 The Schwab U.S. Dividend Equity ETF (SCHD) was launched in October 2011 as a fund that seeks to track the total return of the Dow Jones U.S. This means that the fund tracks the performance of the Dow Jones U.S. Dividend 100 Index to replicate its total returns.